spdobest/KotlinWorld/README.md

 Thus, if you want an NPE, you can have it, but you have to ask for it explicitly, and it does not appear out of the blue.

 **late init**
-when we declare any variable as lateinit, this means the variable will be initialize later. if the variable is not assigned any value and we trying to use the variable, it will show runtime error. that is lateinit property variableName has not been initialized
+spm.kotlin.world.when we declare any variable as lateinit, this means the variable will be initialize later. if the variable is not assigned any value and we trying to use the variable, it will show runtime error. that is lateinit property variableName has not been initialized example below
-example below
 lateinit var name1:String